NicoM1/IceEntity/README.md

  **Entity Parser:**
 ----------
-As of v0.3.0, IceEntity includes an xml parser, which can build entities from simple xml files.
-Do note, this is a new feature, and may have bugs (not like the rest of IceEntity doesn't;)).
+IceEntity includes an xml parser, which can build entities from simple xml files.
 In order to use this system, you must:

 **[1]** Create an xml file with this structure: